vsurak/cursostec/hadoopbases2/README.md

 group by division, subpartida;

 ### Kakfa related
-To start the kafkta server just the script `start-kafka.sh` located in the hadoopuser home folder.
+To start the kafkta server just run the script `./home/hadoopuser/start-kafka.sh` located in the hadoopuser home folder from the folder /opt/kafka_2.13-3.0.0/

 To test your Kafka environment follow the [kafka quickstart guide](https://kafka.apache.org/quickstart)